Nudge-Crew/flask-boilerplate/README.md

 DB_NAME={database_name}
 ```

-execute `flask db migrate` in your console (e.g in your virtual environment)
+execute `flask db upgrade` in your console (e.g in your virtual environment)

-If you are migrations behind (when e.g updating to a newer version), you'll need to execute `flask db upgrade`.

 ## Run Flask
 In order to run flask, you just need to execute `flask run`.